Icosahunter/nailclipper/README.md

 There are a two main parts to Nailclipper, the ThumbnailGenerator (which contains configuration for how to render/resize/etc the thumbnails) and the ThumbnailManager (which contains configuration for how to store and retrieve cached thumbnails).

 The ThumbnailManager can create different styles of thumbnails (by using different ThumbnailGenerators) and store them in different folders (relative to the cache_dir).
 You give a name for each of these styles and then use that name when calling the get_thumbnail method.
-The default name when getting a thumbnail is a `None` value, so you can use this if you don't need different types of thumbnails.
+The default name when getting a thumbnail is a `None` value, so you can use this if you don't need different types of thumbnails or for convenience for the most used thumbnail type.

+There is also a fail folder, to store information about a failed thumbnail creation.
+The format for this is according to the Freedesktop thumbnail spec, so an empty PNG will be created with some metadata about the image, etc.

 Here is an example to clarify:

 ```python
     from nailclipper import ThumbnailGenerator, ThumbnailManager, ResizeStyle